 Published on July 2nd, 2013 | by Scott Cooney0

-Solar PV and Resale Value: Is There an Effect?
+Solar Panels and Resale Value: Is There an Effect?

 Generally speaking, putting solar on your home is a good investment.
 But what if you’re planning to sell?
 Are homebuyers willing to up the ante for a home with solar panels?
 According to some recent studies, the answer is an overwhelming yes.